tworiver0931/Forward-Forward-Algorithm/README.md

 ## Local Receptive Field
 In the paper, Hinton also trained FF with local receptive fields without weight sharing.
 Pytorch doesn't offer this module, so I implemented it with reference to Keras LocalConv2D.
 It works same as convolution, but in each operation, the kernel doesn't share weights.

 He used "peer normalization" in this experiment.
 I think it's similar to batch normalization, but still not sure what peer normalization is.
 So I used batch normalization instead of peer.

+Test errors of my implementation didn't achive that of the experiment in the paper.
+It's just for personal study.

 ## References
 - [Geoffrey Hinton.
 The Forward-Forward Algorithm: Some Preliminary Investigations](https://arxiv.org/pdf/2212.13345.pdf)
 - [mohammadpz/pytorch_forward_forward](https://github.com/mohammadpz/pytorch_forward_forward)